tangollama/cis411_lab0/labreports/LAB_eric-weischedel.md

   - Workflows
     - Sets of rules for defining a collection of jobs and their run order.
 In our example, we only have one workflow: `build-and-test`, which runs our job `build-and-test`.
 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
   - The build did not have errors.
 The changes introduced in the push integrate well with the project and do not break anything.
+In our example, whatever tests are done in `npm test` have passed.
 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
-  - The job would need to deploy the branch to the production server.
+  - Continuous delivery means the project is deployed whenever you push your changes.
+The job would need to deploy the branch to the production server.

 # Step 5: Merging the feature branch
 * The output of my git commit log